Power of Attorney kit (SA)

 What's in this kit?

-This kit includes an information booklet, written by an expert Lawyer in plain language and the following forms:
+This kit includes an information booklet, written by an Australian Lawyer in plain language and the following forms:

 General Power of Attorney: Easy to edit Word template (instructions in fields)